Loading...

 4. Start learning a new remote on Flipper if it's the first button or press + to add a new button otherwise.

-5. Point the remote to Flipper's IR receiver as directed and press POWER button once again.
+5. Point the remote to Flipper's IR receiver as directed and press the POWER button once again.

 6. Save the resulting signal under the specified name.